 The Implication That You’re Just Not Enough

 Unfortunately, this type of thinking can affect Jehovah’s Witnesses.
 Many Witnesses commenting on this story have noted that there is constant pressure on individuals to do more, contribute more, preach more, and take on more responsibility.
-In the 2014 Yearbook, there was the example of a disabled woman who “auxiliary pioneered” (putting in 50 hours per month in the preaching work) every month for two years, despite one leg being paralyzed, consistent risk of falling, panic attacks, and a breathing disorder.
+In the 2014 Yearbook, for instance, there was the example of a disabled woman who “auxiliary pioneered” (preaching for many hours every month), every month for two years, despite one leg being paralyzed, consistent risk of falling, panic attacks, and a breathing disorder.
 Another example was of a polio victim who was paralyzed from the waist down and who still “regular pioneered” (putting in 70 hours per month for an entire year).
-There was also the example of an elderly man from Burundi, who decided to sell his bicycle that he needed for employment, so he could have money and time to donate to a new building project.
+There was also the example of an elderly man from Burundi, who decided to sell a bicycle that he needed for employment, so he could have money and time to donate to a new building project.

-In this post, I talk about how congregation members are openly encouraged to actually shun other members if they don’t quite live up to certain vague, unnamed standards of behavior.
-Note, this is advice that is applied toward active, faithful members of the congregation, not those who refuse to preach or who are committing a serious sin on the side.
-The information in the magazine quoted is especially written for teens, so Jehovah’s Witnesses learn this self-righteous, dismissive, holier-than-thou behavior from an early age.
+In this post, I talk about how Jehovah’s Witnesses are openly encouraged to actually shun other congregation members if those members don’t quite live up to certain vague, unnamed standards of behavior.
+Note, this is advice that is applied toward active, faithful members of the congregation, not those who refuse to preach or who are committing a serious sin.
+This information is especially written for teens, so Jehovah’s Witnesses learn this self-righteous, dismissive, holier-than-thou behavior from an early age.
 Imagine being one of those Witnesses who is isolated, ignored, and pushed aside simply because other congregation members assume that you could be doing more, or have decided for themselves that you just aren’t living up to their standards.

 Other Factors to Consider